coder-sasha/market-rhythms/README.md

 streamlit run st-returns-hm.py
 ```

+- Incomplete years and the final month show partial returns.
-Strategy comparisons exclude fees and taxes and assume no interest on cash.
+- Return calculations exclude fees and taxes and assume no interest on cash.
-Incomplete years and the final month may show partial returns.
-Analyses with insufficient history display an explanatory message.